hrwtz/ClothingTracker/README.md

 * Fix back buttons to work regardless of state
 * Get isSameDay helper function out of controller
 * Get color sort out of controller
+* Get color picker working on mobile
+* Use material design framework more

 ### Eventually ###